jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

 9. From the previous exercise using your ZFS pool named datapool, create a 25 megabyte file named datadump.txt:

    a.
 Attach a third virtual disk to the system and create a zpool named backup
    b.
-Execute the `ls -l` command to display the file and its size
+Execute the `ls -lh` command to display the file and its size
    c.
 Take a ZFS snapshot of the datapool named @today
    d.
 Using the ZFS send and recv commands copy the @today snapshot to the zpool named backup
    e.
-Execute `ls -l` command on the zpool backup
+Execute `ls -lh` command on the zpool backup
    f.
 Using the commandline, append an additional 25 mb to `/datapool/datadump.txt`
    g.
-Execute an `ls -l` on zpool datapool and backup to compare the two files
+Execute an `ls -lh` on zpool datapool and backup to compare the two files

 10. Create a systemd .mount unit file for the Btrfs partitions created in question number 8